hhu-adam/lean4monaco/README.md

 ## Usage

 Install this package in your npm project.
-Once this repo is published on npm, it should work as follows:
 ```
 npm install lean4monaco
 ```
-(TODO: This repo must be published on npm for this to work)

 The package contains two main classes: `LeanMonaco` and `LeanMonacoEditor`.
 The class `LeanMonaco` can only have exactly one active instance and arranges the